The Best Plant-Based Salad Dressings

 • Generous pinch of sea salt

-Combine all of the ingredients in a blender or food processor and blend until smooth.
+Combine all of the ingredients in a high-power blender and blend until smooth.
 Add a bit of water as needed to reach your desired consistency; you may want a thinner consistency for a salad dressing and a thicker one for a sauce.
-This will make about a cup and a half of dressing.
+This makes about a cup and a half of dressing.

 Lime and Mint Yogurt Dressing

 From Mimmi of @NeverEnoughGreens.
-Head to her Instagram feed for incredible fruit platters, impressive baked goods, and seasonal veggies.
+Check out her Instagram feed for incredible fruit platters, impressive baked goods, and seasonal veggies.

 This bright, flavorful dressing is bursting with summery flair, but is also creamy and indulgent.
 It gets it creaminess from yogurt.
 Mimmi likes to use it on a big, summery salad like the one above; it pairs especially well with watermelon!
 It also makes for a great drizzle on grilled veggies.
 Change it up by using different fresh herbs or citrus.